Showing posts with label train depot. Show all posts

 The Town Creek Hotel, Town Creek City Hall, Veterans Memorial &

 The new Story Walk is a learning trail behind the library.
-It is designed to introduce visitors of all ages to the environment of the area.
+It is designed to introduce visitors of all ages to the area's environment.

 The librarian told us about the Story Walk Trail and gave us all the pamphlets.

-Our next stop was the Town Creek Depot, where dignitaries made speeches they were Mayor Mike Park, Proncey Roberson(State Representative), Loretta Gillespie, & Robert Sheffield (Former Hazelwood coach).
+Our next stop was the Town Creek Depot, where dignitaries made speeches.
+They were Mayor Mike Park, Proncey Roberson(State Representative), Loretta Gillespie, and Robert Sheffield (Former Hazelwood coach).

-The Town Creek Train Depot was built in the early 1800s, and the first run of engines took place on February 1, 1835.
+The Town Creek Train Depot was built in the early 1800s, and the first engine run took place on February 1, 1835.

-Also attending were former NFL football players from Town Creek.
+Former NFL football players from Town Creek were also attending.

 Chris & Kerry Goode (brothers) and DJ Jones.